splynx/docs/files/en/administration/main/roles/roles.md

 ### Adding a new role

-To add a new role, navigate to *Administration / Roles*:
+To add a new role, navigate to `Administration → Roles`:

 ![Roles](roles.png)